nating/EE4C16/notes/5-feedforward-networks.md

 **Vanishing Gradients** is a difficulty with back propagation that arises from the gradient of a unit in the network being near zero.

+ResNets & LSTM try to mitigate the problem of the Vanishing Gradient.

 **Mini-Batch Gradient Descent** is a gradient descent algorithm where the gradient is computed over *batches* of the training data.
 So the gradient used in the descent algorithm is only averaged over a batch size of *n* observations.

 **Stochastic Gradient Descent** (SGD) is mini-batch gradient descent where the batch size is 1.